azangru/mysite/src/diary/2020/index.md

 ([link](https://www.tollmanz.com/git-cherry-pick-range/))

 ## March 20
 - [actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) looks like it can actually be the github action that has figured out deployment to github pages (reminder: the problem was that it was impossible to deploy to github pages from a public repository).
 At the very least, it has sweet docs.
+Notice that for the first deployment using GithubToken some extra steps are required.
 - Admired the style of Basecamp job postings — with [this](https://m.signalvnoise.com/basecamp-is-hiring-a-front-end-programmer/) as an example.
 Very attractive and personal job description.

 ## March 4